×

 The additives in the car engine oil include friction modifiers to adjust the friction between the surfaces of the engine to a lower level.
 Lubricating the clutches with an oil that can reduce the friction dramatically, can cause the clutch to slip.
 Clutch slippage can be dangerous and may cause severe damage if happens while driving your motorcycle.

 Engine oils compose of two main components, base oil, and additives.
 Base oil is the basis of the lubrication and cooling process and the additives are included to adjust the properties.
-We have three main types of motorcycle engine oil based on the type of base oil:
+We have three distinct motorcycle engine oils, each formulated with a different base oil type to cater to diverse riding styles and engine needs.

 • Mineral engine oil